brunabeza/e2e-playwright-login-tests/README.md

 This project uses GitHub Actions for continuous integration.
 The workflow is defined in `.github/workflows/e2e.yml` and runs the tests on every push or pull request.

-Evidence from github action:
+Evidence from GitHub action:
 ![image](https://github.com/user-attachments/assets/cf88c354-580b-489e-ba5e-4ea26e66f549)
 ![image](https://github.com/user-attachments/assets/46a44cd4-5817-4dd1-8bc4-7e9bfe75f6ff)
 ![image](https://github.com/user-attachments/assets/51793f4b-8f2b-4b93-a133-c71fbcd414a0)

 ## 🤝 Contributing

-Pull requests are welcome.
+The pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License